abitravers1989/driftrock/README.md

 Edge case:

-When calculating the most_loyal customer
+When calculating the most_loyal customer...
+If most loyal customers ID for some reason cannot be found in user data which contains email .. default to the next most common ID.

+#Issue I struggled with

+ONE

 When calculating the most_loyal customer the user data seems to contain many 'nil' values which indicates empty arrays at the end.
 This is when using API data.
 I suspect this issue is to do with